Third Party Claims Attorney Hazlet, NJ

 You, as a private individual, can bring suit against the third party to be compensated for pain, suffering and expenses that might not have been covered by your employer’s insurance company.
 Remember, the lawyers at Rudnick, Addonizio, Pappa & Casazza PC, with more than 80 years of combined legal experience, have dedicated their practice to helping people get the settlements they deserve.

-Contact an Experienced East Brunswick, New Jersey Workers’ Compensation Lawyer Today
+Contact an Experienced East Brunswick Workers’ Compensation Lawyer About Your Third-Party Claim Today

 Having a seasoned lawyer at your side ensures that your interests are safeguarded.
 The lawyers at Rudnick, Addonizio, Pappa & Casazza serve clients in Middlesex, Monmouth and Ocean Counties.
 We have years of experience handling third party cases and can help you get the settlement you deserve.
 Call a lawyer today at 888-657-8883 to schedule your free consult, or fill out a contact form online.